NFDI4Microbiota/nfdi4microbiota-knowledge-base/docs/_Reproducible-Data-Analysis/03-software-containers.md

 Also this image has the database and dependencies included, so you can skip the download of databases and dependencies.

 ### Docker
-Simmilarly with Docker, the user can find an example of running BLAST [here](https://biocontainers-edu.readthedocs.io/en/latest/running_example.html)
+Similarly with Docker, the user can find an example of running BLAST [here](https://biocontainers-edu.readthedocs.io/en/latest/running_example.html)

 ## Best Practices for Container Creation {best-practices}